-It sounds like a straightforward question, “What do visitors to your website want?”
-As a small business website owner it’s easy to become overly focused on what you, the business owner, want visitors to do or see while on your website.
-However, from a strategic perspective it is equally important to have an understanding of what your visitors want when they arrive at your website.
+It sounds like a straightforward question, “What do your website visitors want?”
+As a business website owner it’s easy to become overly focused on what you, the business owner, want visitors to do or see while on your website.
+However, from a strategic perspective it is equally important to have an understanding of what your visitors want to accomplish when they arrive at your website.

 You’ve implement strategies and tactics to get visitors to your website (SEO, social media, email, etc.) and the visitors have arrived.
-Now what do your visitors actually want when they come to your site?
+Now what do your website visitors actually want when they come to your site?
 Have you put yourself in the role of a visitor to your website?
 Walking a mile in your visitor’s (customer’s) shoes can provide some insights on what is commonly referred to as the “user experience.”

 Items to consider when evaluating a visitor’s experience on your website include:

 - What do visitors actually see (and click on) when they come to your website?

 - What tasks do visitors hope to accomplish while on your website?